marcovirgolin/marcovirgolin.github.io/curriculum.md

 ---
 # Curriculum Vitae
 ## Education
+- ### 2019 - _Ongoing_ **Project Researcher**
+_Centrum Wiskunde en Informatica_, Amsterdam, the Netherlands.
+With prof. dr. <a href="https://homepages.cwi.nl/~bosman/" target="_blank">Peter A.N.
+Bosman</a> at the <a href="https://www.cwi.nl/research/groups/life-sciences-and-health">Life Sciences and Health Group</a> of <a href="https://www.cwi.nl">Centrum Wiskunde &amp; Informatica</a>, in Amsterdam.

 - ### 2015 - _Ongoing_ **PhD Student**
 _Centrum Wiskunde en Informatica_, Amsterdam, the Netherlands.
 I am working on Evolutionary Machine Learning under the supervision of prof. dr. <a href="https://homepages.cwi.nl/~bosman/" target="_blank">Peter A.N.
 Bosman</a> at the <a href="https://www.cwi.nl/research/groups/life-sciences-and-health">Life Sciences and Health Group</a> of <a href="https://www.cwi.nl">Centrum Wiskunde &amp; Informatica</a>, in Amsterdam.
+The defence is expected to happen between June and September 2020.

 - ### 2013 - 2015 **Master in Computer Engineering**
 _University of Trieste_, Trieste, Italy.